 Add the meat or whatever food you’re sealing – as you can see, I was sealing fish we had caught in the photo above – to the regular freezer bag and zip the top almost all the way closed.
 Leave a small amount of the bag unsealed for the next step.

 The whole reason for vacuum sealing food is to remove as much air as possible.
-Air is one of the biggest enemies of food storage.
+Air is one of the biggest enemies of food storage (Six Dollar Family).
 This means that even though you are double bagging, you still need to remove as much as possible.
 Grab your bag and roll the bottom toward the top.
 Squeeze out as much air as possible as you roll.
 This is why we left the bag unsealed a small amount.
 It gives air in the bag a place to escape.

 Once you have the bag rolled to the top, give it a good squeeze to remove any remaining air.
 Without unrolling it, seal the rest of the zipper.